renalprog¶

 🧠 Deep Learning Models¶

-- Variational Autoencoder (VAE) for unsupervised representation learning
+- Variational Autoencoder (VAE) and Autoencoder (AE) for unsupervised representation learning

 - Support for custom architectures and hyperparameters